MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 - For Dashboards/Views that are available in Management Pack, you can view the data similar to the one in Operations Manager on-premises(as they are built into Management Pack).
 - For Dashboards/Views created on the Operations console, you need to reconfigure custom dashboards and views in Operations Manager managed instance (preview).
-- For reports that are available in MP and on the Operations console, you need to reconfigure all reports on Power BI as the Reporting Server doesn't exist in Operations Manager managed instance (preview).
+- For reports that are available in Management Pack and on the Operations console, you need to reconfigure all reports on Power BI as the Reporting Server doesn't exist in Operations Manager managed instance (preview).

 # [User roles and permissions](#tab/userrole-permission)